Paralegal Skills to Keep You Sharp & Marketable AND Give You More Career Options

 With technology now, there is an app for just about everything, including apps that can make your job easier and more efficient.
 Even if you work at a small firm that does not have expensive case management technology, you now have access to those things at an affordable price.
 If you have not had exposure to some of this technology, it is worth looking into.
 When you attend events focused on paralegal skills, whether live or online, you are bound to learn at least one new technology tool or tip.

 Communication is a huge part of a paralegal’s job.
 You are required to communicate with attorneys, clients, the courts, witnesses, experts, co-workers, etc. Expanding your communication skills will only ever help you as a paralegal.
 Here’s a recent blog article we published on the 7 C’s of Paralegal Communication Skills.

 7. You will stay competitive.

 It can feel difficult to stay competitive as more paralegals enter the job market.
-If the new paralegals have more training and more technology skills, they might start to look like a better option to some employers.
+If the new paralegals have more training and more paralegal technology skills, they might start to look like a better option for some employers.
 A good example of this are graduates who come out of school with a background in technology.
 A paralegal who graduated 10 years ago didn’t have access to the hundreds of online courses on technology.
-However, if you’re the experienced paralegal who is also the go-to technology person for your team, you are the indispensable paralegal.
+However, if you’re the experienced paralegal who is also the go-to technology person for your team, you become the indispensable paralegal.